405th Air Expeditionary Wing: Tactical Air Command

-Established on 1 December 1952 at Godman AFB, Kentucky.
-The 405th Fighter-Bomber Wing was an active-duty replacement for the Federalized New Jersey Air National Guard 108th Fighter-Bomber Wing which returned to state control after its activation during the Korean War.
+Established on 1 December 1952 at Godman Air Force Base, Kentucky.
+The 405th Fighter-Bomber Wing was an active duty replacement for the federalized New Jersey Air National Guard 108th Fighter-Bomber Wing which returned to state control after its activation during the Korean War.
 The wing's 405th Fighter-Bomber Group was a reactivation of the IX Fighter Command 405th Fighter Group, which had fought in the ETO during World War II.

-When activated the group redesignated the NJ ANG 141st, 149th and 153d Strategic Fighter Squadrons as the 509th, 510th, and 511th Fighter-Bomber Squadrons in numerical order.
-Initially equipped with F-47Ds and F-47N Thunderbolts inherited from the Air National Guard, the 405th being the last active duty USAF Thunderbolt fighter Wing.
+When activated the group replsced the New Jersey Air National Guard 141st, 149th and 153d Fighter-Bomber Squadrons as the 509th, 510th, and 511th Fighter-Bomber Squadrons.
+Initially equipped with Republic F-47D and F-47N Thunderbolts inherited from the Air National Guard, the 405th being the last active duty USAF Thunderbolt fighter Wing.

-On 1 May 1953, the F-47s were withdrawn and sent to AMARC, and the 405th was reassigned to Langley AFB, Virginia due to the programmed closing of Godman AFB on 1 September.
+On 1 May 1953, the F-47s were withdrawn and sent to the Military Aircraft Storage and Disposition Center, and the 405th moved to Langley Air Force Base, Virginia due to the programmed closing of Godman on 1 September.
 At Langley, the 405th replaced the provisional 4430th Air Base Wing and was re-equipped with Republic F-84F Thunderstreak jet aircraft.
-Also attached to the group was the 422d Bombardment Squadron with B-26 Invader light bombers (1 May – 20 December 1953) and the 429th Air Refueling Squadron (19 July 1954 – 8 October 1957) with KB-29 Superfortress tankers.
+Also attached to the group was the 422d Bombardment Squadron with Douglas B-26 Invader light bombers (1 May – 20 December 1953) and the 429th Air Refueling Squadron (19 July 1954 – 8 October 1957) with Boeing KB-29 Superfortress tankers.
 Operations included gunnery and bombardment training, firepower demonstrations, weapons delivery training, and numerous tactical exercises, 1952–1958, plus air refueling, 1954–1958.